Need to Change Jobs? How to Determine the Right Career Move for You

 These interviews are also excellent for networking.
 Imagine talking to an IT or marketing executive about their company and their work and then coming back to them two years later to apply for an open position.
 You will already have contacts in your desired field, and they will be impressed by your interest and the thought that you put into your career planning.

 Make a Plan

 Changing careers takes work.
 That work will require planning.
 You’ll need to plan your schooling, work, goals, and time management.
-The skilled staff and instructors at California College San Diego can help with any questions you have.
-Request more information about our degree program plans today to get started.
 By making a clear plan, asking questions and getting practical advice from people in-the-know, you’ll have the information you need to get started on your path to an exciting and rewarding new career.